 We recently visited a long-term project of ours, Bending Oak Permaculture farm in Youngstown, Ohio.
 We have been designing and implementing for this demonstrative site for over seven years, and to see it transform from a plot of barren land into an abundant, regenerative ecosystem has been incredibly rewarding.

-To help share what we are doing and learning with others we set up an 18-Stop, Self-guided Tour, with posters like this at each point.
+To help share what we are creating and learning with others, we set up an 18-Stop Self-guided Tour with posters like this at each point.

 The founders of Bending Oak drew inspiration from the idea that we can use permaculture to explore an endless variety of pathways towards achieving a more sustainable future.
 They sought a way to demonstrate as many examples of what is possible in sustainable design as they could, and wanted to share their findings and inspire people by showing them that it really is achievable to build for the betterment of future generations and the planet.